Accedo-Global-Solutions/accedo-control-sdk-js/README.md

 If you are triggering some AppGrid API calls in response to server requests, **you should create a new client every time**, by using the factory and reusing your application key and the consumer's deviceId (typically you would persist a consumer deviceId via the cookies, or as a request parameter in your server APIs - unless the device lets you use some unique ID like a MAC address).

-Note the middleware (described above) does that work for you, so it's best to use it whenever possible.
+Note again, the middleware (described above) does that work for you, so it's best to use it whenever possible.

 ### Get a new AppGrid SessionId